Barbon Hillclimb

 There are two days of competition on the hill each year, both featuring cars that range from road-going family saloons to powerful single-seat racing cars.

-10th June & 15th July 2023 (15th June & 13th July 2024)
+15th June & 13th July 2024

 These popular annual events are both qualifying rounds of several local & regional championships and attract many “Club” competitors to this challenging venue.
 There’ll be an excellent variety of cars including single-seat racing cars and some surprisingly powerful saloon and rally cars taking part too.
 All this and a fascinating selection of historic cars as well.